tenghuanhe/wget/README.md

 ## Exceptions

-Here is a three kind of super exceptions.
+Here is a five kind of exceptions.

 1) Fatal exception. all RuntimeException's
   We shall stop application